macs-lab/iLSPR-inspection/ISOPR/readme.md

 The folder contains all data for ISOPR, structured across 5 ".pkl" files.
 Each file comprises 400 samples, totally 2000 samples.
 Every sample is stored as a dictionary with the following keys:

-   'gt': point cloud of Ground truth CAD model in ndarray. (shape: N1×3) 'gt_normal': Normal vectors of the ground truth point cloud in ndarray. (shape: N1×3) 'det': Detected point cloud in ndarray. (shape: N2×3) 'det_normal': Normal vectors of the detected point cloud in ndarray. (shape: N2×3) 'R': Ground truth rotation matrix in ndarray. (shape: 3×3) 't': Ground truth translation vector in ndarray. (shape: 3×1)
+&emsp; 'gt': point cloud of Ground truth CAD model in ndarray. (shape: N1×3) &emsp;'gt_normal': Normal vectors of the ground truth point cloud in ndarray. (shape: N1×3) &emsp;'det': Detected point cloud in ndarray. (shape: N2×3) &emsp;'det_normal': Normal vectors of the detected point cloud in ndarray. (shape: N2×3) &emsp;'R': Ground truth rotation matrix in ndarray. (shape: 3×3) &emsp;'t': Ground truth translation vector in ndarray. (shape: 3×1)

 The 'gt' point cloud and the 'det' point cloud can be aligned by: $P_{gt} = RP_{det}+t $.